National Citizen Party: Jatiya Chhatra Shakti

-A separate student organisation was planned for the new political party.
+A student organisation was established for the new political party.
 It was said that the student organisation could be formed 3–5 days before the formation of the new party.
 However, on 17 February, former coordinators of the Students Against Discrimination, Abdul Kader and Abu Baker Mazumder, announced at a press conference held at the Madhur Canteen of Dhaka University that the student organisation would be independent of any political party.
 Abdul Kader, former central coordinator of the organisation, stated that upon hearing the news of the new political party, they felt the need to form a student organisation that would be able to fill the vacuum in student politics caused by the absence of the Chhatra League.
 According to Kader, if a political party offers or works in line with the spirit of the revolution, the student organization will support that political party.
 Although the student organisation is said to be independent from the new party, there are ideological similarities between the two and it is believed that the new student organisation could function as the student wing of the party.
-On February 26, 2025, the student organisation was launched under the name Bangladesh Ganatantrik Chhatra Sangsad, with Mazumdar as the convener.
-On October 23, 2025, the student organisation has changed name to Jatiya Chhatra Shakti.
+On February 26, 2025, the student organisation was launched under the name "Bangladesh Ganatantrik Chhatra Sangsad", with Mazumdar as the convener.
+On 23 October 2025, the organization renamed to Jatiya Chhatra Shakti and officially affiliated with the National Citizen Party (NCP).